Trouv/bevy_ecs_ldtk/book/src/how-to-guides/migration-guides/migrate-from-0.8-to-0.9.md

 ```

 Furthermore, all of its fields have been privatized, and are now only available via immutable accessor methods.
-Not all of these methods are the same name as their corresponding field in `0.8`:
+Not all of these methods share the same name as their corresponding field in `0.8`:
 ```rust,ignore
 // 0.8
 let ldtk_json = ldtk_project.project;